 - 6 large-scale water purification systems

-- 4,700+ Family Emergency Kits which contain a household water purification solution, essential hygiene items, oral rehydration salts and solar lights.
+- 4,700+ Family Emergency Kits which contained a household water purification solution, essential hygiene items, oral rehydration salts and solar lights.

-- 7 large tents that are being used for clinics, storage, animal shelters, and child friendly spaces
+- 7 large tents that were used for clinics, storage, animal shelters, and child friendly spaces

 - 300 kg dog food